 The Wishing Chair

-Inspired by the world of End Blyton, The Wishing Chair looks oh-so-pretty that it looks like it’s straight out of someone’s Pinterest board!
+Inspired by the world of End Blyton, The Wishing Chair looks oh-so-pretty as though it’s straight out of someone’s Pinterest board!
 Playful and whimsical vibes aplenty, each and every element of the space is highly Instagrammable.
-In fact, their vegetarian cafe The Mad Teapot Cafe is on our list of Instagrammable cafes in town.
+As the place happens to be right next to Toit, one of the city's most decorated breweries, a visit is certainly warranted

 National Gallery of Modern Art (NGMA)

 Located in the restored, heritage Manikyavelu Mansion on a sprawling 3.5 acres of land, the NGMA presents itself a pictureque landscape with well-maintained grassy lawns, ponds, and huge trees.
 That’s just the outside.
-Inside, the two-storeyed colonial-style residential building you’ve got yourself over 500 plus modern art to gawk at.
+Inside, the two-storeyed colonial-style residential building, you’ve got yourself over 500 plus modern art pieces to gawk at.
 Plenty for the feed?
-Without doubt, yes!
+Without a doubt, yes!